 Papayas are spherical or pear-shaped fruits.
-Their flesh is a rich yellowish orange color with black, round seeds inside.
-These seeds are enclosed in a gelatinous like substance.
+Their flesh is a rich yellowish-orange color with black, round seeds inside.
+These seeds are enclosed in a gelatinous-like substance.
 The fruit, as well as the other parts of the papaya tree, contain papain, an enzyme that helps digest proteins.
 This enzyme is especially concentrated in the fruit when it is unripe.
 The vitamin C in papaya increases as the papaya ripens.
-The carbohydrate content of the papaya is an invert sugar which is usually found in fruits and flowers.
+The carbohydrate content of the papaya is an inverted sugar that is usually found in fruits and flowers.
 This is the type of sugar, that the bees use to make honey – it needs no digestion, as it is ready for utilization as soon as it is absorbed.

 Botanical Name – Carica papaya